teamjobot/go-gelf/README.md

 Primary customizations:

 - A [standardized logging format](gelf.go) so data can be extracted from logged message and input better into Seq
+  - [Additional fields are added](https://github.com/teamjobot/go-gelf/blob/main/message.go#L176) that can be filtered and searched separately from log msg
 - Support for log levels - source package logged everything as Info
 - Support for Go function name
 - Support for log message id
 - Support for https://github.com/op/go-logging (source is go log pkg only)
   - Excluding it from call stack for log location
   - Handling file and line number appropriately

+This library helps strike a good middle ground between the two extremes of:
+1. Having to replace a log library and use it everywhere OR
+2. Just sending stdout to a GELF endpoint and not be able to add fields or customize message format

+By only requiring creating a GELF writer and adding as a backend, apps can quickly send logs that have common helpful fields and formatted in a way that makes them easier to view.

 Versions
 --------